Peach Mousse Trifle

 Do I have to use fresh peaches?

-Can I use flavored gelatin?
+Can I use agar agar instead of gelatin?

 Is there another sweetener I can use instead of maple syrup?

 Of course!
 I like maple syrup for its flavor and it is not as processed as white sugar.
 Feel free to swap in any sweetener you prefer.
-If using an artificial/low-calorie sweetener, I would just follow the product recommendations for substitution.

 I don’t have small serving glasses like the photos – what else can I use?